 Be aware that it is your responsibility to follow the limits and laws governing your non-immigrant status in the United States.
-If you seek unauthorized employment your status will be compromised.
+If you seek unauthorized employment your status will be compromised and may lead to Termination.

 Recreation Complex - Ext.
 4140